Return to “The Rights” table of contents

 Common Questions

-Why is amending Article V itself the most important amendment to pass?
+Why is the Citizen-Led Amendment Pathway the most important amendment to pass?

 The Founding Fathers made the Constitution hard to amend to unite the 13 colonies, overcoming deep divisions after the failures of the Articles of Confederation, which had left the nation too weak and decentralized.
 This innovative Constitution created a stronger federal government while protecting states’ rights, but its rigidity soon became a double-edged sword.